Data Engineer Take-Home Tests Are Unpaid Work: Fight Back

 print(f"Free labor extracted: {total_candidate_hours} hours")

-The candidates who don't get the job aren't "gaining interview experience."
-They're donating consulting work to a company that will ghost them.
+The candidates who don’t get the job aren’t “gaining interview experience.”
+They are donating consulting work to a company that will ghost them.

 Top candidates with multiple offers already refuse take-home assessments when they can engage in less time-consuming processes.
-You should too.
-But "no thanks" isn't always an option when you need the job.
-Here's how to negotiate the scope without torpedoing your candidacy.
+“No thanks” isn’t always an option when the candidate needs the job.
+The scope of the assignment can still be negotiated without torpedoing candidacy.

 Ask for the rubric first

-Before you write a line of code, email the recruiter: "Could you share the evaluation rubric so I can focus my time on what matters most to your team?"
+Before writing a line of code, email the recruiter: “Could you share the evaluation rubric so I can focus my time on what matters most to your team?”
 If they have one, great.
-If they don't, you've learned something important.
+If they don’t, the absence is its own data point.

 Propose a time-boxed alternative

-"I'd love to demonstrate my skills.
+“I’d love to demonstrate my skills.
 Would your team be open to a 90-minute live session where I work through a similar problem?
-I find that gives both sides a better signal than async work."
-This is hard to refuse without admitting they want more than 90 minutes of your time for free.
+I find that gives both sides a better signal than async work.”
+Hard to refuse without admitting the company wants more than 90 minutes for free.

 Set a boundary and communicate it

-"I'll be investing 3 hours in this assessment, which I think is sufficient to demonstrate my approach to pipeline architecture and data modeling.
-I'll document what I'd do differently with more time."
-This reframes the constraint as professionalism, not laziness.
+“I’ll be investing 3 hours in this assessment, which I think is sufficient to demonstrate my approach to pipeline architecture and data modeling.
+I’ll document what I’d do differently with more time.”
+Reframes the constraint as professionalism, not laziness.

 Ask about IP

-The nuclear option (use selectively): "Does your company retain candidate submissions, or are they deleted after evaluation?"
+The nuclear option, used selectively: “Does your company retain candidate submissions, or are they deleted after evaluation?”
 Watch how they respond.
-A company with clean intentions will say they delete them.
-A company that pauses or hedges just told you everything.
+A company with clean intentions will say they delete.
+A company that pauses or hedges just told the candidate everything.

 -- Add this header to every file you submit